Our clients seek a lot of advice regarding illegal possession.

 - Most of the NRI owners often find themselves victims to the strong nexus between politicians and land mafia and police, which is impenetrable for a visiting overseas person and often, results in their losing their assets forever

 It simply means exercising actual control over an object, whether you own the object or not.
 But even a possessor enjoys certain judicial protection against third parties even if he is not the owner.
 This protection is given against any unlawful act of violence against the possessor.
 The rights of occupants come from the fact that the owner – NRIs, in this case- haven’t looked at these properties for years and they continue enjoying rights.
-Moreover, as mentioned earlier too, they can forge documents making it difficult for them to be evicted
+Moreover, as mentioned earlier too, trespassers can forge documents making it difficult for them to be evicted.

-In fact, the eviction process becomes more or less a nightmare for anybody sitting miles away.
+Property eviction lawyers understand that the eviction process becomes more or less a nightmare for anybody sitting miles away.
 Notices sent to vacate property are not very effective always.
 Forged documents and false information become the impediment to any positive growth.
 For such issues and disputes, people look towards real estate lawyers to have their matters sorted out.

 What most people are not aware of is that all such cases can be successfully challenged in the courts and legal rights of the rightful owner can be restored.
 Civil court remedies are available, and personal appearances can be managed through competent legal representatives.
 If people were to seek proper legal advice, they would be able to find valid, practical solutions to the issue of illegal possession.
 Remedies are provided under the law to get back the properties or protect any third party trespassing or interfering with the peaceful possession.

 - Do not let any other person enjoy the possession of your house for a long time.
-You need to keep changing occupancy – whether caretakers or tenants.
+You need to keep changing occupancy – whether caretakers or tenants

 - Under section 5 of the Specific Relief Act, 1963 a person who is dispossessed of his property can get possession by title.